Jagiellonian University: Student associations

 In 1851, the university's first student scientific association was founded.
 In 2021, over 70 student scientific associations exist at the Jagiellonian University, most of them affiliated with Collegium Medicum.
 Usually, their purpose is to promote students' scientific achievements by organizing lecture sessions, science excursions, and international student conferences, such as the International Workshop for Young Mathematicians, which is organized by the Zaremba Association of Mathematicians.

-The links below provide further information on student activities at the Jagiellonian: